RevealBi/Documentation/en/developer/desktop-sdk/using-the-desktop-sdk/in-memory-data.md

     __IRVDataSourceProvider__ and set it to the __DataSourceProvider__ property in __RevealSdkSettings__, as described in [**Replacing Data Sources**](replacing-data-sources/replacing-data-sources-mssql.md).

-    Then, in the implementation for the method __ChangeVisualizationDataSourceItemAsync__, you need to add a code similar to this one:
+    Then, in the implementation for the method __ChangeDataSourceItemAsync__, you need to add a code similar to this one:

     ``` csharp
-    public Task<RVDataSourceItem> ChangeVisualizationDataSourceItemAsync(RVVisualization visualization, RVDataSourceItem dataSourceItem)
+    public Task<RVDataSourceItem> ChangeDataSourceItemAsync(RVDataSourceItem dataSourceItem)
     {
         var csvDsi = dataSourceItem as RVCsvDataSourceItem;
         if (csvDsi != null)